goatgate/goatgate.github.io/content/projects/alibaba_cloud_fpga/index.md

 When setting up the JTAG server, we typically define the scan chain by specifying the expected `IDCODE` for each TAP and the corresponding instruction register length, so that instructions can be correctly aligned and routed to the intended device.
 Given this is an undocumented board off Ebay, I do not know what the chain looks like.
-Fortunately, OpenOCB has an autoprobing functionality, to do a bling interrogation in an **attempt** to discover the available devices.
+Fortunately, OpenOCD has an autoprobing functionality, to do a blind interrogation in an **attempt** to discover the available devices.

 Thus, my first order of business was doing this autoprobing.

-In OpenOCB the autoprobing is done when the configuration does not specify any taps.
+In OpenOCD the autoprobing is done when the configuration does not specify any taps.

 ```tcl
 source [find interface/jlink.cfg]